-- Prior authorization: You and/or your prescriber must contact your plan before you can fill certain prescriptions.
-Your prescriber may need to show that the drug is medically necessary for the plan to cover it.
-Plans may also use prior authorization when they cover a drug for only certain medical conditions it's approved for, but not others.
-When this occurs, plans will likely have alternative drugs on their list of covered drugs (formulary) for the other medical conditions the drug is approved to treat. - Quantity limits: Limits on how much medicine you can get at a time. - Step therapy: You may need to try one or more similar, lower-cost drugs before the plan will cover the prescribed drug. - Medication safety checks at the pharmacy: Before the pharmacy fills your prescriptions, your plan and pharmacy perform additional safety checks, like checking for drug interactions and incorrect dosages.

-These safety checks also include checking for possible unsafe amounts of opioid pain medications, limiting the day's supply of a first prescription for opioids, and use of opioids at the same time as benzodiazepines (commonly used for anxiety and sleep).
-Opioid pain medicine (like oxycodone and hydrocodone) can help with certain types of pain, but have risks and side effects (like addiction, overdose, and death).
+- Prior authorization: Limits coverage of a drug to patients who meet certain requirements.
+Before you can fill the prescription, your prescriber must contact your plan to show the drug is medically necessary and that you meet certain requirements. - Plans may also use prior authorization when they cover a drug for only certain medical conditions it's approved for, but not others.
+When this occurs, plans will likely have alternative drugs on their list of covered drugs (formulary) for the other medical conditions the drug is approved to treat.
+Contact your plan or visit their website to find out about prior authorization requirements. - Quantity limits: Limits how much of a drug you can get at a time. - Step therapy: You may need to try one or more similar, lower-cost drugs before the plan will cover the prescribed drug. - Opioid pain medication safety checks at the pharmacy: Before the pharmacy fills your prescriptions, your plan and pharmacy perform additional safety checks, like checking for drug interactions and incorrect dosages. - The opioid safety checks also include checking for possible unsafe amounts of opioid pain medications, limiting the day's supply of a first prescription for opioids, and limiting the use of opioids at the same time as benzodiazepines (commonly used for anxiety and sleep).
+Opioid pain medicine (like oxycodone and hydrocodone) can help with certain types of pain, but have risks and side effects (like dependence, overdose, and death).
 These can increase when you take opioids with certain other drugs, like benzodiazepines, anti-seizure medications, gabapentin, muscle relaxers, certain antidepressants, and drugs for sleeping problems.
-Check with your doctor or pharmacist if you have questions about risks or side effects.

-• Drug Management Programs: Medicare drug coverage (Part D) has programs in place to help you use these opioids and benzodiazepines safely.
+Check with your doctor or pharmacist if you have questions about risks or side effects. - Drug Management Programs: Medicare drug coverage (Part D) has programs in place to help you use opioids and benzodiazepines safely.
 If your opioid use could be unsafe (for example, due to getting opioid prescriptions from multiple doctors or pharmacies, or if you had a recent overdose from opioids), your plan will contact the doctors who prescribed them for you to make sure they're medically necessary and you're using them appropriately.

 If your plan decides your use of prescription opioids and benzodiazepines may not be safe, the plan will send you a letter in advance.
 This letter will tell you if the plan will limit coverage of these drugs for you, or if you'll be required to get the prescriptions for these drugs only from one doctor or pharmacy you select.
-You and your doctor have the right to appeal these limitations if you disagree with the plan's decision (go to page 99).
+You and your doctor have the right to appeal these limitations if you disagree with the plan's decision (page 99).
 The letter will also tell you how to contact the plan if you have questions or would like to appeal.

-The opioid safety reviews at the pharmacy and Drug Management Programs generally don't apply if you have cancer or sickle cell disease, are getting palliative or end-of-life care, are in hospice, or live in a long-term care facility.
+Opioid safety reviews at the pharmacy and Drug Management Programs generally don't apply if you have cancer or sickle cell disease, are getting palliative or end-of-life care, are in hospice, or live in a long-term care facility.